How Do I Handle Expenses When I'm Between Paychecks?

 With a PAL, you can borrow $200 to $1,000, and the loan will have a one- to six-month term with a maximum 28 percent APR and up to $20 in application fees.
 It could be a good option.
 However, you’ll need to be a member of the credit union for at least a month before you’ll be eligible for a PAL, so these might not help during emergencies.

-Finally, if you’re continually struggling to make it from paycheck to paycheck, it may be worth your while to speak with a nonprofit credit counselor to determine if there are any changes you could make to help stabilize your finances.
+If you’re continually struggling to make it from paycheck to paycheck, work with a nonprofit credit counselor to determine if there are any changes you could make to help stabilize your finances.
 Running out of funds before payday can be incredibly stressful, and sometimes even minor alterations to your spending can make a world of difference.